erfanbsoula/NNDL/HW6/README.md

 ### 1. Variational AutoEncoder

-In this section, we implemented and trained a Variational AutoEncoder network and compared conducted a comparative analysis of its dimension reduction performance in contrast to traditional dimension reduction methods, including AutoEncoders, Isomap, and PCA.
+In this section, we implemented and trained a Variational AutoEncoder network and conducted a comparative analysis of its dimension reduction performance in contrast to traditional dimension reduction methods, including AutoEncoders, Isomap, and PCA.
 The procedure was based on a research article titled ["Empirical Comparison between Autoencoders and Traditional Dimensionality Reduction Methods"](https://ieeexplore.ieee.org/abstract/document/8791727).
 All methods were evaluated based on their impact on KNN classifier accuracy within their respective latent spaces.

 ### 2. Conditional Deep Convolutional GAN